LuisaTheAmaral/mini-games/README.md

+# Mini_games

-# mini_games
+# screensaveranimation

-Simple animation to start off with processing
+Simple animation to start off with processing, based on the classic DVD logo animation

 ![](animation.gif)